obscure-com/ti_touchdb/mobile/noarch/example/README.md

 enough to restore state, but when building a test app from the `example` directory, the database file is actually a symlink, so deleting and reinstalling doesn't reset the entire db contents.

+### Replication tests

+The replication tests require a CouchDB server